shinjondas/Instagram-API/README.md

 ## Cloning repository

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use git to clone the repository as follows.

 ```bash
  git clone https://github.com/shinjondas/Instagram-API/